 Today I have arrived to the city of Pristina, capital of the second-youngest country in the world.
 Hopefully I will learn things and understand the conflict a bit better.
 After all, a big part of traveling is learning new things by experiencing other cultures.

-This city is full of surprises.
-I found a statue of Bill Clinton standing next to a shop called Hillary which sold dresses.
+Down the street, the statue of Bill Clinton stands tall, one arm frozen mid-speech, while a nearby boutique called Hillary is selling dresses.
 Someone has a very twisted sense of humor.

 Comments